The research and writing process at Sunapee Middle High School is guided by the following steps.

 11. Evaluate Your Work

 Unless you’re out of time and your due date is upon you, consider addressing any shortcomings in your work.
-You can review your work using the SMHS Research Paper Rubric.
+You can review your work by using the SMHS Research Paper Rubric.